aonanj/citation-verifier/addons/word-taskpane/README.md

    ```
    (On Windows, copy to `%LOCALAPPDATA%\Microsoft\Office\16.0\WEF\` instead.)
 2. Start Word and open any document (preferably a copy; the add-in sends the full contents to the backend).
 3. Insert → Add-ins → My Add-ins.
 Choose the **Shared Folder** tab (it appears only after Step 1).
-Select “CiteSure” to load the task pane.
+Select “JurisCheck” to load the task pane.
 4. If the add-in doesn’t appear, verify the manifest exists in the folder above and restart Word—cached manifests load when Word launches.

 ## Using the prototype